rppicomidi/pico_usb_host_troubleshooting/README.md

 endpoint required to make the device work.
 Sometimes, device manufacturers make mistakes here.
 For example, The USB MIDI Class Specification 1.0 requires the data endpoints to be of the Bulk type.
 I have encountered devices that use Interrupt Type endpoints.
-I was able to modify the Host driver to support both Bulk and Interrupt type endpoints.
+I was able to modify the usb_midi_host driver to support both Bulk and Interrupt type endpoints.

 ### USB Packet Issues
 USB commuicates via message packets.
-The Host requests data and the device responds with either the data requested or some handshake that says it is not ready or cannot provide the data.
+The USB Host requests data and the USB Device responds with either the data requested or some handshake that says it is not ready or cannot provide the data.
 Sometimes finding issues requires you to look at the USB data the host is reading from the device or that the host is sending to the device.

+#### When the device sends data with an unexpected format
+What data format each USB Device sends is often spelled out in USB Class specifications.
+For example, the USB MIDI 1.0 Class Specification specifies data should be in in 4-byte message units of very particular format packed into the USB Bulk transfer.
+I have found some MIDI devices will pack unused bytes of the maximum size USB Bulk transfer with 0 and always send maximum length packets.
+Other devices send a maximum length packet of complete nonsense data before sending normal MIDI message data.
+Observing this kind of behavior allows you to design your driver to be robust to it.

+#### When the device breaks the protocol
+A problem you may encounter with USB devices is the device senindg a data packet with a DATA1 PID instead of DATA0 PID.
+This can happen in the case of a transmission error, and the device should recover from it.
+However, a few devices get the DATAx toggling scheme backwards.
+Depending on the capabilities of the USB Host hardware, you may not be able to fix this in your USB Host driver, but at least you will be able to explain why a particular device does not work.
+Figuring out these type of issues require you to be familiar with the details of the USB Specification, so they can be tricky.

 ### USB packet sniffers
 A USB packet sniffer is a passive device that captures the USB packets that are passed